degun/great/pages/roofing.md

 We can also do an interior inspection or an exterior inspection, or both, of your roof.
 We then recommend the measures that you need to take to prevent further problems.\
 Also, our **roofing** expert can advise you when and how to conduct maintenance activities.

-Through our 25 years of experience, our team of certified **roofing** specialists has gained the expertise to correctly and thoroughly assess your roof.
+Through our 15 years of experience, our team of certified **roofing** specialists has gained the expertise to correctly and thoroughly assess your roof.
 Call us today for a free no-obligation inspection.
-Let **First Rate Roofing and Chimney** help in solving your roofing problems on time and within budget.
+Let **The Great Construction Company** help in solving your roofing problems on time and within budget.

 * **Free estimates**